pslilysm/sdk-ktx/README.md

 # sdk-ktx
-A lightweight SDK used to provide utils function and various extension
+A lightweight SDK for Android used to provide utils function and various extension.
+Only support for Kotlin.

 ## usage